pyiron/bagofholding/docs/README.md

 [//]: # ([![Platform]&#40;https://anaconda.org/conda-forge/bagofholding/badges/platforms.svg&#41;]&#40;https://anaconda.org/conda-forge/bagofholding&#41;)
 [//]: # ([![Downloads]&#40;https://anaconda.org/conda-forge/bagofholding/badges/downloads.svg&#41;]&#40;https://anaconda.org/conda-forge/bagofholding&#41;)

-`bagofholding` is designed to be an easy stand-in for `pickle` serialization for python object that is transparent, flexible, and suitable for long-term storage.
+`bagofholding` is designed to be an easy stand-in for `pickle` serialization for python objects that is transparent, flexible, and suitable for long-term storage.

 ## Advantages
 ### Drop-in replacement

-`bagofholding` stores (almost) any `pickle`-able python object, and can be easily used as a drop-in replacement for `pickle` serialization:
+`bagofholding` stores `pickle`-able python objects, and can be easily used as a drop-in replacement for `pickle` serialization:

 ```python
 >>> import bagofholding as boh